caenamendes/caenamendes/README.md

 **`Front-end Developer and UX Designer `**

-I’m Caena, front-end developer in training, also building Python back-end skills to become a full-stack developer.
-I hold degrees in UX/UI Design and Administration & Financial Management, and I’m passionate about web development, design, and technology.
+I’m Caena, a front-end developer in training, also expanding my Python back-end skills to grow into a full-stack developer.
+I completed a UX/UI Design bootcamp and hold a degree in Administration & Financial Management.
+I’m passionate about web development, design, and technology, and I enjoy creating user-friendly, visually engaging digital experiences.
 You can explore my UX/UI portfolio on [Behance](https://www.behance.net/caenamendest) for a closer look at my design work.

    <p align="left">
   <a href="https://www.linkedin.com/in/caena-mendes-954b391b6/">